criteo/fromconfig/README.md

 fromconfig.fromconfig(config)  # Point(0, 0)
 ```

 Note that during instantiation, the config object is not modified.
-Also, any mapping-like container is supported (there is no special configuration class in `fromconfig`).
+Also, any mapping-like container is supported (there is no special "config" class in `fromconfig`).

 <a id="parsing"></a>
 ### Parsing